MolSSI-Education/mm-tools/_episodes/02-md-alkanes.md

 ~~~
 {: .language-python}

 The command above reads all of the atomic positions from `ethane_sim.dcd` and keeps track of atom connectivity (topology) which was given in the PDB file.
-Next, visualize the trajectory using nglview
+Next, visualize the trajectory using nglview.
+Nglview has a special function `show_mdtraj` that we can use with our trajectory because it was in a specific format from the MDTraj library.

 ~~~
 import nglview as ngl